matteogobbi/MGSpotyViewController/README.md

     UIView *view = [[UIView alloc] initWithFrame:self.overView.bounds];
 ```

 Another thing to configure is the `tableView`.
-The `tableView` is already in the `MGSpotyViewController`, you have just to set the `MGSpotyViewControllerDataSource` and `MGSpotyViewControllerDelegate` and their its methods.
+The `tableView` is already in the `MGSpotyViewController`, you have just to set the `MGSpotyViewControllerDataSource` and `MGSpotyViewControllerDelegate` and use their methods.

 You must <b>remember that the section 0 is reserved, so you have to return 1 section in more and managing only your sections (section > 0)</b>: